Defining Quantum Games: Digital Games and Game Definitions

-Some of the most influential game definitions list features, or conditions, of what constitutes a game \cite{parlett1999, abt1970, huizinga1938, suits1990, crawford1984, costikyan1994, avedon1971}.
-From these a synthesis has been presented in a popular game design book \textit{Rules of Play} by Katie Salen and Eric Zimmerman: “A game is a system in which players engage in an artificial conflict, defined by rules, that results in a quantifiable outcome.” \cite{salen2003}.
+Defining games and play is not straightforward, and definitions of games are not immutable.
+Since the formation of game studies as an academic discipline, there has been considerable attention to the definition of games and play \cite{arseth2001}.
+The first academic definitions for describing games can be said to have been developed in the late 1930s \cite{huizinga1938}, and the most referenced works from the 1950s and 1960s \cite{wittgenstein1953,caillois1961} have inspired modern game scholars to provide updated accounts on the “game definition game” \cite{suits2005,juul2005,stenros2016}.
+Some of the most influential game definitions list features or conditions that constitute a game \cite{huizinga1938, caillois1961, abt1970, crawford1984, costikyan1994, avedon1971, suits2005} and a synthesis of these definitions is presented in the popular game design book \textit{Rules of Play} by Katie Salen and Eric Zimmerman: “A game is a system in which players engage in an artificial conflict, defined by rules, that results in a quantifiable outcome” \cite{salen2003}.

-To understand games as a broad phenomenon, Jesper Juul (2005) has proposed a “classic game model”, compressed into a definition that has similarities to the synthesis of Salen \& Zimmerman: “A game is a rule-based system with a variable and quantifiable outcome, where different outcomes are assigned different values, the player exerts effort in order to influence the outcome, the player feels emotionally attached to the outcome, and the consequences of the activity are negotiable” \cite{juul2005}.
-Juul further also clarifies that his definition focuses on rule-based games.
+The so-called “classic game model” suggested by Jesper Juul in 2005, which focuses on rule-based games, incorporates the player's experience into the definition: “A game is a rule-based system with a variable and quantifiable outcome, where different outcomes are assigned different values, the player exerts effort in order to influence the outcome, the player feels emotionally attached to the outcome, and the consequences of the activity are negotiable” \cite{juul2005}.
+We note that comprehensively defining what games are is not a straightforward task; therefore, games need to be defined continuously \cite{arjoranta2019}.
+The definition of quantum games derived in this article is therefore designed to serve the multitude of game formats as widely as possible without touching the definition of games as a phenomenon.
+In addition, we hope that our definition will also serve other creations, such as \textit{quantum art} in its various forms that combine aspects of quantum physics with art, without touching the definitions of art itself \cite{dickie1969, young1997,cattan2024,crippa2024quantum}.

-Game scholar Jaakko Stenros has done an even more extensive examination of the game definitions in order to provide a tool for future game scholars to position their work in regarding the concept of ‘game’.
-Stenros collected over 60 game definitions since the 1930s and analysed what these definitions shared and what they disagreed with.
-In his study Stenros identifies ten questions guiding the examination of games and opening up the definition for broader views on games themselves \cite{stenros2016}.

-Comprehensively defining what games are is not a straightforward task and games need to be defined continuously \cite{arjoranta2019}.
-This is most probably also true for quantum games in the future as the field and the possibilities it offers are also closely related to the dynamical era of the quantum technology revolution.